evmcnb/quartz/content/Pearls/Pancreatic cancer.md

 * Steatorrhea
 * New onset diabetes or worsening of glycaemic control
 * "Double duct" sign - simultaneous dilatation of the common bile and pancreatic ducts
+* Migratory thrombophlebitis (Trousseau's syndrome) is more common with pancreatic cancer

 The other presenting features for pancreatic cancer can be vague: